Holding a corporate meeting today without a PowerPoint presentation would be bizarre.

 The 12 PowerPoint Alternatives you should try:

 Today, however, there are many substitutes that you can use to create meaningful, powerful presentations.
 Here are the best PowerPoint alternatives you should try:

-It’s an obvious number one in our listing of PowerPoint alternatives for Macbook users because if you already use an Apple device and have iOS, you can access this presentation software for free.
+Let’s begin with the second largest presenter on the market: Keynote.
+One of the best replacements for Macbook users because if you already use an Apple device and have macOS, you can access this presentation software for free.

-Apple always tries to simplify products, which is why it cuts out the clutter and offers you a basic presentation tool that is clean and easy to use.
+Keynote cuts out the clutter and offers you a basic presentation tool that is clean and easy to use.

 Here’s a preview:

-It also includes simple collaboration features, so you can not only create beautiful slideshows on the go but also share them with your team.
+It also includes simple collaboration features, so you can not only create beautiful slideshows on-the-go, but also share them with your team.

 Pricing: Free; $0.99/month for 50GB for extra storage.

 Happy users of Gmail and G Suite who are looking for convenient, cloud-based alternative to PowerPoint might opt for Google Slides.

 Similar to its Apple counterpart, Google Slides focuses on simplicity, making it a super-easy, user-friendly presentation solution that will let you quickly create a simple slideshow you can share with others.